 Exericse 9

-The following program is meant to print “denied” if the person’s is less than 18 or greater than 65.
+The following program is meant to print “denied” if the person’s age is less than 18 or greater than 65.
 However, the program is not working.
 Fix all the errors and test it to make sure that it behaves correctly for the ages: 17, 18, 19, 50, 64, 65 and 66.

 Notice that there are two diffent types of errors you can run into.
 First you have errors that cause the Odin compiler to fail.
 Then you have logical errors.
 Odin has no problem with those, it will happily run.
 You need to keep a keen eye on the output to ensure that the program works according to expection.
-Don’t rush through this exercise, make sure you have found every problem.
+Don’t rush through this exercise, make sure you have found and fixed every problem.

 Exercise 10

-You can use + to add to integers together.
+to add to integers together.
 Write a program that adds the current values of hour, minutes and seconds together and prints out the result.

 Exercise 11

-In the previous exercise you used the + operator to add two integers.
-Is is possible to also add two booleans?
-What about two strings?
-Try true + false or "abc" + "def" to see if they will work.
+to see if they will work.
 As usual, take note of the results.
-If you have previous experience with some other programming language python, then you could contrast Odin with that language when it comes to how + works with non-numeric types.
+If you have previous experience with some other programming language python, then you could contrast Odin with that language when it comes to how +

 Exercise 12

-The procedure time.clock_from_time prints out 24-hour time.
+prints out 24-hour time.
 Write a program that converts that into 12-hour time instead and prints it out.

-Exercise 13
+Exercises 13